maheshdbabar9340/Notes/README.md

 ** Java **
 From Bottom >>..

+Arrays.sort()

+		public static void sort(int[] arr, int from_Index, int to_Index)

+		arr - the array to be sorted
+		from_Index - the index of the first element, inclusive, to be sorted to_Index - the index of the last element, exclusive, to be sorted

+This method doesn't return any value.

 The java string toCharArray() method converts the given string into a sequence of characters.

 The returned array length is equal to the length of the string.